-- When a VASA provider is first added to vCenter Server storage management service (SMS), it produces a self‐signed certificate.
+- When a VASA provider is first added to the vCenter Server storage management service (SMS), it produces a self‐signed certificate.